 … More details on crew and creative collaborators to follow.

-We start rehearsals in Feb, and the performance dates are as follows (so get your tickets early as our last few plays have sold out!!):
+We started rehearsals in early March, and the performance dates are as follows (so get your tickets early as our last few plays have sold out!!):

 Thursdays, May 21 and 28, 8pm